skov11/modular-discord-bot/README.md

 # Discord Verification Bot

-A self-hosted Discord bot for verifying users via dual screenshot submission and admin approval through an intuitive button interface.
-Built with Discord.js v14+ and includes comprehensive logging capabilities and automatic channel moderation.
+A modular, plugin-based Discord bot built with Discord.js v14+.
+Originally designed for user verification via dual screenshot submission and admin approval, now extended with a flexible plugin system that allows easy addition of new features and commands.

 ## ✨ Features

+### Core Features

+- **Plugin System**: Modular architecture allowing easy addition and removal of features
+- **Dynamic Command Loading**: Commands are loaded from plugins at runtime
+- **Plugin Configuration**: Each plugin can have its own configuration settings
+- **Hot-reload Support**: Plugins can be reloaded without restarting the bot

+### Verification Plugin Features

 - **Dual Screenshot Verification**: `/verify` command requires 2 screenshots with character name and guild name parameters
 - **Image Validation**: Automatic validation to ensure both uploads are valid image files (PNG, JPG, GIF, WebP)